amycruz97/speed-typing-game/README.md

 It was written in HTML5, Bootstrap and vanilla javascript.

-These game was inspired by travesary media but more featurs and design where added
+These game was inspired by travesary media but more features and design where added